naoyteruh/nodejs-serverless-microservices-demo/task-scheduler/README.md

 ## Required environment variables:

-- GOOGLE_CLOUD_PROJECT: Project ID
+- GOOGLE_CLOUD_PROJECT: Project ID -> nodejs-microservices
-- QUEUE_ID: the queue name to creates tasks in.
+- QUEUE_ID: the queue name to creates tasks in. -> nodejs-microservices-queue
-- QUEUE_LOCATION: region of the queue
+- QUEUE_LOCATION: region of the queue -> europe-west1-b
-- TARGET_SERVICE: name of the service that takes screenshots
+- TARGET_SERVICE: name of the service that takes screenshots -> service-screenshot
-- TOPIC_NAME: Name of the Pub/Sub topic to send events to.
+- TOPIC_NAME: Name of the Pub/Sub topic to send events to. -> topic-screenshots
-- SUBSCRIPTION_NAME: Name of the Pub/Sub subscription
+- SUBSCRIPTION_NAME: Name of the Pub/Sub subscription -> subs-screenshots

 ## Dependencies

 Create a Pub/Sub topic with `gcloud pubsub topics create $TOPIC_NAME`.

+gcloud pubsub topics create $TOPIC_NAME

+Here :
+gcloud pubsub topics create topic-screenshots

 Create a Pub/Sub subscription with:
 ```